itsnotjose/team-profile-generator/README.md

 dg

+## License
-## License\n\nThis project is licensed under the MIT License - see the https://opensource.org/licenses/MIT file for details
+This project is licensed under the MIT License - see the https://opensource.org/licenses/MIT file for details

 ## Contributing